Psy-Geo-Conflux: History

-Conflux 2004 featured a full program of events over the course of four days, including experimental walks using altered maps and navigational aids; high-tech drifts through the city using wearable computing devices; a walking presentation of an urban documentary project commissioned by the New Museum of Contemporary Art; a gallery exhibition; a series of temporary installations, lectures, audio and video works and more.
+Conflux 2004 featured a full program of events over the course of four days, including experimental walks using altered maps, navigational aids, and wearable computing devices, a walking presentation of an urban documentary project commissioned by the New Museum of Contemporary Art, a gallery exhibition, a series of temporary installations, lectures, audio and video works and more occurred.
 The second annual event took place at PARTICIPANT INC non-profit arts center on the Lower East Side, and included over 50 participating international artists and groups.

 In 2005, Conflux was replicated by Providence Initiative for Psychogeographic Studies in Providence, Rhode Island in an event known as Provflux.
 An additional Conflux-related event titled "Open Lab" was held at Art Interactive in Cambridge, Massachusetts.
 The 3rd annual Conflux festival was held in Brooklyn for the first time on September 14-17 2006.
 McCaig-Welles Gallery in Williamsburg served as Conflux headquarters, with events taking place in and around the gallery.
 The 4th annual festival was held at in Williamsburg, Brooklyn, the 5th annual festival at the Center for Architecture in lower Manhattan, the 6th annual festival at New York University in the Steinhardt School of Culture, Education, and Human Development on September 18-20th, and the 7th annual festival was held on October 8–10 at NYU Steinhardt's Barney Building, in 2010.